The Shakopee Fire and Police Departments are committed to relaying important emergency information to the public.

 - National Flood Insurance Program - FEMA FloodSmart

-In addition, the City of Shakopee joins the FEMA in urging all citizens to be ready for any type of emergency situations by:
+The city joins the FEMA in urging all citizens to be ready for any type of emergency situations by:

-- Putting together an emergency supply kit: This kit should include the basics such as water, non-perishable food, battery powered lights and radios with extra batteries and a first aid kit.
+- Putting together an emergency supply kit: This kit should include the basics such as water, non-perishable food, battery-powered lights and radios with extra batteries and a first aid kit.
 Be sure to also consider items to accommodate family members’ special needs such as prescription medications, infant formula, pet food, important family documents, etc.

 - Making sure your family has a plan in case of an emergency: Sit down together and decide how you will get in contact with each other, where you will go and what you will do in an emergency.
 Determine a neighborhood meeting place, identify an out-of-town emergency contact, inquire about emergency plans at places where your family spends time: employers, daycare providers, schools, etc.